zayys-services/Cloudflare-Tunnels-SFTP/README.md

 # Cloudflare-Tunnels-SFTP
-Easily SFTP with Cloudflare tunnels, make sure to watch the video on our docs to learn the setup!
+Easily SFTP with Cloudflare tunnels, make sure to [watch the video by clicking here](https://documentation.zayy.pro/tutorials/installing-pterodactyl-panel-with-cloudflare-tunnel) to learn the setup!